 Actinolite forms primarily during metamorphic processes, particularly in regionally metamorphosed rocks where moderate to high pressure and temperature conditions prevail.
 These environments typically form at depths of several kilometres within Earth's crust, where tectonic forces and elevated temperatures drive chemical reactions between existing minerals.

-Contact metamorphic limestones represent another important formation environment for actinolite.
+Contact metamorphic limestones represent another important environment for actinolite formation.
 When igneous intrusions heat calcium-rich sedimentary rocks, the resulting chemical reactions often produce actinolite along with other calc-silicate minerals.
 This process explains why actinolite frequently occurs in skarns and hornfels near igneous contacts.

 The relationship between actinolite and other amphibole minerals in the biopyribole group reflects shared structural elements.
-These minerals all contain similar silicate chain arrangements, allowing for complex chemical substitutions and the formation of intermediate compositions.
+These minerals all share similar silicate chain arrangements, enabling complex chemical substitutions and the formation of intermediate compositions.
 Hornblende, another common amphibole, often occurs alongside actinolite in metamorphic rocks, though hornblende typically contains aluminum and other elements that distinguish it from the simpler actinolite composition.

 Actinolite also forms through the alteration of existing minerals, particularly pyroxene in mafic igneous rocks.
 This secondary formation process, known as uralitization, can completely replace original pyroxene crystals with fibrous actinolite while maintaining the original crystal shape—a phenomenon called pseudomorphism.